Updated: 4 days ago

 These cell comprised, threadlike organisms have the capabilities that go as far as forming symbiotic relationships with over 90% of land plants.
 Species such as Mycorrhizae even form complex, maze-like, networks that interlink the tree roots of plants such as Saguaro cacti and Palo Verde trees.
 As one study conducted by the University of Arizona found, the plants use the fungus itself to ensure mutual growth through nutrient absorption.

 Throughout this new era of social isolation, forces such as the internet have proven themselves to be a uniting tool allowing us to communicate with one another.
-The ability to send and receive information, resources, and Tik Toks is unparalleled in comparison to any other period of time before now.
-With the burden we all share in processing the adverse effects that surround us daily, the probability of finding an insightful message through an organism as profound as mushrooms, are in themselves worth a trip.
+The ability to send and receive information, resources and Tik Toks is unparalleled in comparison to any other period of time before now.
+With the burden we all share in processing the adverse effects that surround us daily, the probability of finding an insightful message through an organism as profound as mushrooms is in itself worth a trip.
 For a natural force that acts as nothing less than the decision-maker between death and life, nothing less should ever be expected.

 In the case of learning more about fungus, mushrooms, and psilocybin, obtaining a grow kit for edible mushrooms, or even spores are the first step in providing a useful outlet to learning more about the roles the living things around you perform every day.
 If you are interested in seeing some of my work with spores and mycelium, I detail, interact, and share it on my Instagram.